Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/component-features.md

 # Component features

+This page is all about the **dynamically-loaded components**: How they behave, how you can exchange data with them and what lifecycle methods can be registered.

 ## Context & Dependency Injection

 Often, you may want to communicate with the dynamically-loaded components or pass data to them from the rest of the app.
 To do so, you have two options: